MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

     git clone https://github.com/Azure-Samples/msdocs-python-flask-webapp-quickstart
     ```

-   Optionally, to see sample working, follow the instructions to [run the app locally](/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-portal%2Cterminal-bash%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cdeploy-instructions-zip-azcli#1---sample-app).
+   Optionally, to see the sample working, follow the instructions to [run the app locally](/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-portal%2Cterminal-bash%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cdeploy-instructions-zip-azcli#1---sample-app).

 1. Change the current directory to `msdocs-python-flask-webapp-quickstart`.